hityingph/hityingph.github.io/_publications/17-Penghua_IntJHeatMassTran_2022.md

 ---
-title: "Ying P, Liang T, Xu K, et al. Variable thermal transport in black, blue, and violet phosphorene from extensive atomistic simulations with a neuroevolution potential[J].
+title: "17.Ying P, Liang T, Xu K, et al. Variable thermal transport in black, blue, and violet phosphorene from extensive atomistic simulations with a neuroevolution potential[J].
 International Journal of Heat and Mass Transfer, 2023, 202: 123681."
 collection: publications
 permalink: /publication/17-Penghua_IntJHeatMassTran_2022
 excerpt: 'Phosphorus has diverse chemical bonds, and even in its two-dimensional form, there are three stable allotropes: black phosphorene (Black-P), blue phosphorene (Blue-P), and violet phosphorene (Violet-P).
 Due to the complexity of these structures, no efficient and accurate classical interatomic potential has been developed for them.
 In this paper, we develop an efficient machine-learned neuroevolution potential model for these allotropes and apply it to study thermal transport in them via extensive molecular dynamics (MD) simulations.'